 Tip 2: Mind the nomenclature updates

 If you are not using an automated solution to allocate HS codes to your EU packages, you therefore need to timely evaluate the effects of the changes to prevent any surprises, delays, and incorrect declarations.
 At a glance, the 2023 update contains new subheadings to better monitor particular items.
-Eurora’s AI engine, which can automatically assign HS codes in real time, has already been trained with the nomenclature updates and is ready for January 1, 2023, when the changes will come into effect.
+Eurora’s AI engine, which can automatically assign HS codes in real time, has already been trained with the nomenclature updates.

 Tip 3: Know the trade regulations impacting HS codes

-This new model will impact all businesses shipping to the EU because as of March 1, 2023, HS codes will be required on customs forms for all EU-bound goods.
-If retailers do not provide HS codes with their shipments, the carrier or logistics provider will have to assign them.
+This new model impacts all businesses shipping to the EU because as of March 1, 2023, HS codes are required on customs forms for all EU-bound goods.
+If retailers do not provide HS codes with their shipments, the carrier or logistics provider have to assign them.
 This is an additional challenge for the carrier who won’t know the products and may unintentionally use incorrect HS codes.
 With this in mind, retailers should assign the correct HS codes on their packages themselves, so they can avoid delivery delays and errors.

 Tip 4: Use an automated solution to allocate HS codes

 As we saw, the HS nomenclature comprises over 200,000 types of products, each country can apply a country-specific code, and there are regular updates.
 Trying to manually handle this amount of data isn’t scalable and beyond the human brain’s capabilities.
 “Humans make human errors, and each person knows only a small part of the huge nomenclature world.
 A machine has a wider horizon than one person.
-With AI, all the knowledge coming from different people is in one machine together,” shared Kristi Helekivi, Head of Data Science at Eurora.
+With AI, all the knowledge coming from different people is in one machine together,” shared Kristi Helekivi, Manager of AI Monitoring at Eurora.